Frequently Asked Questions

 Q: Do you use a tripod for your wildlife photography:

 A: I'd guess about 50% of all my bird photography is done from a Gitzo Carbon Fiber Monopod paired with a Really Right Stuff monopod head.
-45% is done at a low ground/water level using a NatureScapes Skimmer Ground Pod paired with an Acratech Long Lens pan/tilt head.
+45% is done at a low ground/water level using a NatureScapes Skimmer Ground Pod paired with an Acratech Long Lens pan/tilt head, I often use a right angle viewfinder attachment to save my neck for hours on the ground.
 Only about 5% of all my bird photography is done using a tripod.
 Those circumstances are when I'm sitting up in a hide or when standing stationary in a location most often for birds in flight.
 I don't do either of those very often.
 I find the monopod much more versatile for quick small movements which I often require to get a clear photo of a bird I'm going after.
 A tripod is very cumbersome to move slightly left/right or even worst to quickly change height.
 I also have no issues getting sharp photos down into the 1/100-1/250 shutter speed range with the monopod.
 I demonstrate what I am talking about in this video about wildlife photo gear.
 I do know plenty of people that prefer tripods and if you find better results using one then you should stick with that.

 Q: Do you use a polarizer for wildlife?